 This article illustrates how to add multiple cloud and marketing data in Tableau.

-How to link the connector to your other sources:
+How to link your credentials for:

-To see a list of all your linked accounts, click on 'Credential List'.
+To see a list of all your linked accounts, click on 'Credential List.'

 Let’s start building our Adobe Analytics query.

 Choose 'Adobe Analytics' from the 'Choose a provider' drop-down list.

 You can now filter your data: You can choose from Dimensions (optional), Metrics (mandatory), and Segments (optional).
 It’s easy to find them from the drop-down list.
 You can bring anything that’s set up in your Adobe Analytics report suite.

 As an example, I’ve selected data related to my campaign performance and also a segment of users I'm interested in that I’ve previously set up in Adobe Analytics.

 You can choose from three types of granularities:

 You can choose from three types of calendars: